Southern Nevada Archaeological Archive

 - Unrestricted NVCRIS contains non-sensitive architectural resources and inventories, as well as some archaeological inventory data.

-To request access to either NVCRIS service, please contact Annie Hershey, NVCRIS Coordinator, for application forms and subscription information.
+To request access to either NVCRIS service, please contact Karyn de Dufour, NVCRIS Program Manager, for application forms and subscription information.
 Details can be found in the NVCRIS Subscription Information.

 Archive file searches may be performed by the patron or a request can be submitted and an archive staff member will complete the request on your behalf.
 Access to the Archive is by appointment only.